Type-bound Operators#

 They come in two flavours:

-User-defined operators (like .MYOPERATOR.
+User-defined operators (like .MYOPERATOR.)

-are stored in the f2k_derived
+are stored in the f2k_derived namespace’s tb_uop_root

 symtree exactly like ordinary type-bound procedures are stored in

-; their symtrees’ names are the operator-names (e.g.
+tb_sym_root ; their symtrees’ names are the operator-names (e.g.

-in the example).
+myoperator in the example).

 Intrinsic operators on the other hand are stored in the namespace’s

-indexed by the intrinsic operator’s enum
+array member tb_op indexed by the intrinsic operator’s enum

 value.
-Those need not be packed into gfc_symtree
+Those need not be packed into gfc_symtree structures and are

-only gfc_typebound_proc
+only gfc_typebound_proc instances.

 When an operator call or assignment is found that cannot be handled in